wandersonwhcr/k8s-examples/one-replica-per-node/README.md

 according to match expression by key.
 In this example, it checks if pods of the same deployment are running by node hostname, avoiding schedule.

+This config will improve reliability if cluster nodes stop constantly, because if one node stops, it will guarantee that other replicas are running on other nodes.

 ```
 k3d cluster create example \
     --servers 1 \